Darth-Knoppix/next-prisma-seed-example/README.md

 ## Getting Started

+### Database

-Steup the DB, `cp .env.example .env` and update values as you see fit.
+- Setup the DB, `cp .env.example .env` and update values as you see fit.
 Tih project uses SQLite for ease of use.
+- Create the DB with `yarn prisma db push`, this will create a SQLite DB in the directory specified by the .env file.
+- Run `yarn db:seed` to seed the coffee data

 Run the development server: